robcarver17/pysystemtrade/docs/futures.md

 <a name="csvFuturesInstrumentData"></a>
 #### [csvFuturesInstrumentData()](/sysdata/csv/csv_instrument_config.py) inherits from [futuresInstrumentData](#futuresInstrumentData)

-Reads futures configuration information from [here](/data/futures/csvconfig/instrumentconfig.csv) (note this is a seperate file from the one used to initialise the mongoDB database [earlier](#init_instrument_config) although this uses the same class method to get the data).
+Reads futures configuration information from [here](/data/futures/csvconfig/instrumentconfig.csv) (note this is a separate file from the one used to initialise the mongoDB database [earlier](#init_instrument_config) although this uses the same class method to get the data).
 Columns currently used by the simulation engine are: Instrument, Pointsize, AssetClass, Currency, Slippage, PerBlock, Percentage, PerTrade.
 Extraneous columns don't affect functionality.

 <a name="csvFuturesContractPriceData"></a>
 #### [csvFxPricesData()](/sysdata/csv/csv_spot_fx.py) inherits from [futuresContractPriceData](#futuresContractPriceData)